CosmoLike/cocoa/Cocoa/external_modules/data/README.md

       FOLDER="XXX"                                        # Change the string associated with the FOLDER key

                                                           # PRINTNAME = Name to be printed on messages
-      PRINTNAME=XXX                                       # Change the string associated with the PRINTNAME key
+      PRINTNAME="XXX"                                     # Change the string associated with the PRINTNAME key

       (...)
                                                           # XXX_DATA_GIT_COMMIT = commit hash